 The library’s bookshelves, made from recycled flowerpots, are another nod to Spijkenisse’s agricultural past.
 The shelves are sustainable, affordable and even fireproof.
 They provide a functional background for the books by forming banisters, parapets, information desk and bar.
 They constitute another element in the building’s palette of recycled materials: brick, wood and glass.
 Sophisticated heating and cooling systems further distinguish the library as a benchmark for sustainable design.

-The Library is open until at least 16:00 every day, with a free tour at 14:30 on Thursdays.
+The Library is open until at least 16:00 every day.
+Special visits on request.
 For those taking a car, there is parking underneath the adjacent Library Quarter.

 Address: Market 40, 3201 CZ Spijkenisse, The Netherlands

 Car Park Address: Karel Doormansraat 3, 3201 CE Spijkenisse, The Netherlands

 Website: https://www.deboekenberg.nl/ Tel: 0181-616622